Pathway to Nursing Success

 As a student at Cedarville, you will quickly discover that our excellent facilities create a phenomenal learning environment.

 We broke ground on our new Health Sciences Center in spring 2011.
-The 85,000 square foot building is now open for Fall Semester 2012.
+The 85,000 square foot building opened Fall Semester 2012.
 This facility provides multi-media classrooms, faculty offices, a conference room, and student lounges, and four new laboratories: a practice laboratory and two more patient simulation and skills laboratories, and a simulated clinical laboratory for FNP students to focus on primary care delivery.